Jennifer M. Segura, J.D., CDFA™

 I began my college career on a path to become a psychologist.
 Along the way, my educational desires changed, but I still had a longing to work with families.
 Personally, my passion for mediation was first sparked in an undergrad anthropology course.
 We studied the Lewellyn Indian Tribe and their methods of resolving conflict.
 Their method was so much more efficient and healthy for all involved.
 It helped to maintain peace in the tribe and not allow for resentments to grow, which could have led to the Tribe’s demise.
 I couldn’t help but compare this tactic to our society and realize that mediation, which essentially is what the Tribe was engaging in, is far superior to our legal system.
 This theory of using “peacemaking” to resolve legal issues intrigued me so much that I decided law school was the right path for me.

-In an effort to further enhance my ability to provide my clients with the knowledge they need to stabilize their lives, I studied and became a Certified Divorce Financial Analyst™.
-This has been an amazing addition to my toolbox.
+To further enhance my ability to provide my clients with the knowledge they need to stabilize their lives, I studied and became a Certified Divorce Financial Analyst™.
+This has been a fantastic addition to my toolbox.
 I attend annual conferences to ensure I am up to date on any financial issues that may have changed since the prior year.
 I also come home from conferences with new creative ideas to help clients through their journey by discussing different issues with my colleagues in the financial world.
 As with most things in life, it takes a village to obtain the best results.
 While my village does not sit in the room with us, I assure you, it exists.

 My Other Community Involvement Activities